Once there was a world that seemed at first glance much like other worlds you may have lived in or read about, but it wasn’t…

 Ordinarily, Rachel refrained from telling people her deepest desires.
 Sharing them made her feel as if she were opening her rib cage and trusting her beating heart to other people’s grubby fingers.
 This time, though, the truth came tumbling out.

-”So I can be the one to share these secrets,” Rachel whispered softly.
-“Do you know what it is like?
-That moment when you look into someone else’s face, and, suddenly, you have their full attention?
+“So I can be the one to share these secrets,” Rachel whispered, her eye shining.
+“Do you know what it’s like?
+That moment when you look into someone else’s eyes, and you have their full attention?
 Their expression changes, their shoulders straighten, their pupils widen—because you’ve told them something they did not know, something that fascinates them, something marvelous or terrifying.”

 “Then, I shall just have to find even more secret things, so I shall have even more things to tell.”
 Rachel flashed him a grin over her shoulder.
 “You can see how knowing everything would come in handy.”

-“Anyone can ride a broom,” Rachel replied blithely, ignoring Siggy’s overly boyishness, “but very few people are as good as I am.”
+“Anyone can ride a broom,” Rachel replied blithely, ignoring Sigfried’s overly boyishness, “but very few people are as good as I am.”